 - Journalism and Media in Contemporary Israel, a spring semester program designed for students majoring in Journalism or Communications

 - Jerusalem Film, a unique program that combines professional training in film production, academic study, and exposure to Israel’s challenging social, historical, and cultural environment

-- Bioengineering and Systems Biology offers a unique set of integrated courses and laboratory experience in the rapidly growing field of Physics, Engineering, and Systems Biology
+- Quantitative Biology offers a unique set of integrated courses and laboratory experience focusing on the fundamental understanding of cellular decision-making in health and disease

 - Dynamics of the Middle East: Politics and Society (D.O.M.E.) provides an interdisciplinary approach to exploring the geo-political significance of the Middle East

 - Judaism and Christianity in Late Antiquity focuses on the context and evolution of early Christianity